 Sageh & Mini popping by to say Hi

 Fann & I planned out our trip very well, including what to do, where to go and what to eat, because we didn’t want to waste our short 4 nights there.
-We had our itinerary printed out, maps prepared, travel book packed and ready to go.
+We had our itinerary printed out, maps prepared, hotel bangkok sukhumvit booked, travel book packed and ready to go.
 Unfortunately, the curse of Air Asia’s delay caused many of our schedules to be postponed or even canceled.
 Well, Thanks Air Asia, Now Everyone Can Fly….LATE!

 Rainy Day to Bangkok